Ticketpark/TicketparkExpiringUrlBundle/README.md

 ```

 ## Configuration
 By default no configuration is required.
-You can however overwrite some config settings:
+You can however override some config settings:

 ``` yml
 # app/config/config.yml